 In June 2011, the FASB issued an update to ASC 220, Presentation of Comprehensive Income.
-This Accounting Standards Update ("ASU") provides that an entity that reports items of other comprehensive income has the option to present comprehensive income in either (1) a single statement that presents the components of net income and total net income, the components of other comprehensive income and total other comprehensive income, and a total for comprehensive income; or (2) a two-statement approach, which presents the components of net income and total net income in a first statement, immediately followed by a financial statement that presents the components of other comprehensive income, a total for other comprehensive income, and a total for comprehensive income.
+This Accounting Standards Update ("ASU") provides that an entity that reports items of other comprehensive income has the option to present comprehensive income in either (1) a single statement that presents the components of net income and total net income, the components of other comprehensive income and total other comprehensive income in a first statement, immediately followed by a financial statement that presents the components of other comprehensive income, a total for other comprehensive income, and a total for comprehensive income.
 The option in current GAAP that permits the presentation of other comprehensive income in the statement of changes in equity was eliminated.
 For the fiscal year beginning January 1, 2012, the Company adopted the guidance and began presenting comprehensive income in a single statement.
 The guidance was applied retrospectively and did not have a material impact on the Company's financial statements.

 In December 2010, the FASB issued FASB ASU 2010-28, "Intangibles - Goodwill and Other," which affects entities evaluating goodwill for impairment under FASB ASC 350-20.
 ASU 2010-28, among other things, requires entities with a zero or negative carrying value to assess, considering qualitative factors, whether it is more likely than not that goodwill impairment exists.
-If an entity concludes that it is more likely than not that goodwill impairment exists, the entity must perform step 2 of the goodwill impairment test.
+If an entity concludes that it is more likely than not that goodwill impairment test.
 This guidance was adopted by the Company for the fiscal year beginning on January 1, 2012 and did not have a material impact on the Company's financial statements.